flaxsearch/flaxcode/src/docs/hacking.rst

 Overview
 ========

-The main process runs the web-server which provides a UI for modifying, creating and deleting document collections, as well as some other administrative details, and the search forms.
+The main process runs the web server which provides a UI for modifying, creating and deleting document collections, as well as some other administrative details, and the search forms.
 It decides when collections should be indexed and passes requests for indexing off to a separate indexing process.
 The indexing process calls filters on each file of the collection to extract text, which then gets passed to